kpj/pyskim/README.md

 # pyskim

-Quickly summarize a given dataframe.
+Quickly create summary statistics for a given dataframe.

 This package aspires to be as awesome as [skimr](https://github.com/ropensci/skimr).